Epidermal Necrolysis

 • Manage lesions as burns: wound care, surgical debridement of dead tissue

-• Treat underlying infection
+• Treat the underlying infection

-• IV fluid therapy and replace electrolytes
+• IV fluid therapy to replace electrolytes

 • Analgesia